awsdocs/amazon-managed-blockchain-management-guide/doc_source/get-started-joint-channel.md

 ## Step 8\.9: Join Peer Nodes to the Channel<a name="get-started-joint-channel-invite-join-peer"></a>

-Both org1 and org2 need to run the following command on their respective Hyperledger Fabric clients to join their peer nodes to the channel:
+Both org1 and org2 need to run the following command on their respective Hyperledger Fabric clients to join their peer nodes to the channel\.
+For more information about the `peer channel` command, see [peer channel](https://hyperledger-fabric.readthedocs.io/en/release-1.4/commands/peerchannel.html) in Hyperledger Fabric documentation\.

 ```
 docker exec cli peer channel join -b /opt/home/ourchannel.block \
 -o $ORDERER --cafile /opt/home/managedblockchain-tls-chain.pem --tls
 ```

+Optionally, after you join a peer to a channel, you can set up the peer node as an *anchor peer*\.
+Anchor peers support the gossip protocol, which is required for some features of Hyperledger Fabric, such as private data collections and service discovery\.
+For more information, see [Add an Anchor Peer to a Channel](hyperledger-anchor-peers.md)\.

 ## Step 8\.10: Install Chaincode<a name="get-started-joint-channel-invite-install-chaincode"></a>